A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 High ground and frost pockets

 Elevation as a colour gradient from low (blue) to high (red).
 Low pockets catch cold air and runoff; higher ground drains well and catches the views.
-The full range here is just 90 m — gentle, rolling Cotswolds country with no dramatic relief.
+Full range here is just 90.4 m: gentle, rolling Cotswolds country with no dramatic relief.

 Elevation gradient map of Diddly Squat Farm